 The deep till wells that are not designated as Affected Wells and are adjacent to unlined disposal units will continue to be monitored for the parameters on Permit Tables K-1 to K-3.
-Similar to the deep till Affected Wells, the criteria for responding to elevated concentrations in these wells will be based on their potential to impact bedrock groundwater.
-The monitoring frequency for these wells will also decrease to every 5 years, following the same reasoning presented for the deep till Affected Wells.
+The monitoring frequency for these wells will also decrease to every 5 years, following the same rationale discussed above for the deep till Affected Wells.
+Similar to the deep till Affected Wells, elevated organic constituents will continue to be identified by concentrations that exceed PQLs, and elevated metal constituents will be identified by the process described above for Affected Wells.
+The identification of a new elevated constituent would trigger Appendix 98 sampling of the well in which the elevated constituent was found (which becomes an Affected Well) and the adjacent deep till monitoring wells for Appendix 98 parameters in the same analyte group.
+The new Affected Well would be monitored as indicated in the Current Affected Well section of Table 6b, where the criteria for responding to elevated concentrations in these wells will also decrease to every 5 years, following the same reasoning presented for the deep till Affected Wells.
 Appendix 98 analysis will be performed if an elevated concentration is detected and confirmed while monitoring parameters on Permit Tables K-1 and K-2.

-The deep till wells that are not designated as Affected Wells and are adjacent only to lined disposal units will be monitored for the parameters on Permit Tables K-1 to K-3 only if warranted based on the assessment of leachate management performance specified in the RCRA Hazardous Waste Permit.
+The deep till wells that are not designated as Affected Wells and are adjacent only to lined disposal units will be monitored for the parameters on Permit Tables K-1 to K-3 only if warranted based on the assessment of leachate management performance specified in the RCRA Hazardous Waste Permit (see Table 6b).
 The key provisions of the Permit requirements that would trigger the monitoring of these wells are exceedance of an ALR with an exceedance of a secondary-leachate concentration limit.